Global Recordings Network

 The language professor Alexander Arguelles notes that it is possible to use these recordings and the accompanying text in a language the learner knows, to start learning any of the languages.
 For many there is no other way to learn the language.
-1300 of the languages accompany the stories with standardized pictures, shown for 10–20 seconds, which allow learners to find short parallel sections in the language they know and the one they want to learn.
+1,300 of the languages accompany the stories with standardized pictures, shown for 10–20 seconds, which allow learners to find short parallel sections in the language they know and the one they want to learn.

+When Joy Ridderhof was a missionary to Honduras in Central America in 1930s, she remembered gramophones playing hymns in English repeatedly without change.
+This gave her the idea of having the same thing done in Spanish.

+Global Recordings Network is an evangelical faith mission organization to reach out to every language spoken in the world no matter how small the language group is.
+About two-thirds of the world are basically oral communicators in contrast to the one-thirds who are written communicators.
+Audio recordings and visual materials are essential means of communication.